 At a time when Congress seems to have trouble agreeing on anything, this bill received wide bipartisan support, according to Tim Lordan, executive director of the Internet Education Foundation, which encouraged House members to act on the bill.
 "One after another, members from both sides of the aisle rose in support of the STEM education Resolution during a break in the sequester debate," he said.
 Congresswoman Anna Eshoo, D-Palo Alto, who co-sponsored the bill, said that "an apps competition will foster interest in STEM education, which is just what our country needs to prepare for the future."

-Implementation details for Congress's Academic Competition Resolution of 2013 are still being worked on by the Committee on House Administration, but it's likely that many members of Congress will hold competitions in their districts to encourage young people to create and submit apps for "mobile, tablet and computer platforms" that demonstrates their mastery of the
+Implementation details for Congress's Academic Competition Resolution of 2013 are still being worked on by the Committee on House Administration, but it's likely that many members of Congress will hold competitions in their districts to encourage young people to create and submit apps for "mobile, tablet and computer platforms" that demonstrates their mastery of the technology and the underlying skills and knowledge required to create great apps.

 The program is modeled, in part, on the Congressional Arts Competition that annually encourages high school students to submit visual art.
 More than 650,000 students have participated in this program since it was launched in 1982, and winning entries from each district are displayed in the U.S. Capitol for a year.